CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 produced.
 Large interruptions to planned work can occur due to the discovery of existing bugs.
 Constant firefighting within a codebase can hinder or halt progress.
 Leaving this state is necessary for true progress within the codebase.

-## Developer Experience: A Codebase Engineers Love Working With

-Developer experience can be a tough sell to the business.
-New language features and framework features are often targeted at developer productivity.
-The new features in the language itself allow for simpler expression of ideas.
-Framework developments can improve factors including website performance.
-Its a “free upgrade” given you can upgrade to the newer version of the tooling.

-## Automation & Tooling: Reducing Manual Effort

-Developer’s control over their IDE and tools can result in huge productivity gains.
-Understanding refactoring shortcuts speed up developers and increase maintainability.
-Tests ensure that the code works to the new requirements.
-Introducing automation lowers the manual effort in maintaining the code.
-This general flow  speeds up the team overall.

-## Performance & Scalability: Code That Grows With the Business

-Codebases have to be fast and scalable once sales have begun.
-Its important that despite the data size of the customers it doesn’t affect their experience.
-Large customers or users cannot bring the application to a halt.
-The codebase also has to be able to handle a given amount of traffic.
-If the website is unreachable during peak times it will not sustain its user-base.

 <div class="w-full text-center">
     <h1>The Pitfalls of an Ordinary (or 0.1x) Codebase</h1>
 </div>